cbevard1/MapReduceExamples/MovieCountGroupByDirector/README.md

 #MovieCountGroupByDirector
 ==========================

 This map reduce job works with unstructured data in the form of an xml file.
-The data we'll be working with is an xml dump of my XBMC video library, which contains movies and TV Shows.
+The data we'll be working with is an metadata dump of my XBMC video library, which contains movies and TV Shows.
 In this project we'll be doing a simple query to get only the movie directors, the number of movies they've directed and also the movie titles.

 Example output
 - Steven Brill      2	Heavyweights, Drillbit Taylor